vadimgierko/linky-notes/README.md

 - have all notes (paper & digital) in one place
 - organize them by tags, because my paper notes were in so many folders and places & also sometimes some notes were needed to be in a few project folders in the same time

 So I've decided to build this note app & solved one of my biggest problems thanks to my own app.
-Now my notes will be tagged, organized & easy to find/ filter.
+Now my notes are tagged, organized & easy to find/ filter.

 And when I've tested the app, I've decided to share it with the world to let everybody to build an easy to use, but effiecient knowledge/ notes base!
 Sign up & try here: https://vadimgierko.github.io/linky-notes/!

-## Future of the app

-This app in its current form will stay stable, so you can safely use it.

-But soonly linky_notes & my [todo-app](https://vadimgierko.github.io/todo-app/) will be combined into one complex app, published on custom domain, enabling:
-- adding tasks
-- adding lists
-- adding tasks to notes or lists, notes to tasks or lists
-- defining sources types (like: book, magazine, article, blog, web page, web platform, multimedia etc.)
-- defining notes types (like: quotes, ideas, personal, definition, question etc.)
-- filtering notes not only by tags, but also by sources, authors, sources and notes types etc. and much more!

 ## Technologies I've used in this project: